Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 "I meant the situation but...yeah.
 It's kinda hard to picture *you* being so boring."

 This earned her a curious look.
-If he was human, he would have tilted his head---his own species' equivalent was to settle back on all six legs, stable and secure, and get a very good look at her with both eyes---a difficult task when they faced in different directions from opposite sides of his skull.
+If he was human, he would have tilted his head - his own species' equivalent was to settle back on all six legs, stable and secure, and get a very good look at her with both eyes - a difficult task when they faced in different directions from opposite sides of his skull.
 "Do you think so?" he asked.

 "Three guns and a fusion sword?
 Dude, that was some *action movie* shit you pulled yesterday.
 Standing up to the security council, *quitting* it when the field went up?
 Visiting deathworlds, even Nightmare to retrieve us and take us home?
 Just...hell, this *ship*.
 This whole idea of yours.
 You're not boring, no way."